"New Year's Day" song lyrics by U2 from the War album

 "New Year’s Day" became one of U2’s breakout hits and their first major success on the charts outside of Ireland and the UK, signaling the band's shift from post-punk outsiders to a global force.
 More importantly, it solidified U2’s reputation as a band unafraid to confront the political realities of the world head-on, without losing the emotional core of their music.
 With this song, they moved beyond simple protest to create something more enduring—a call for change that also embraced the complexities and contradictions of the human condition.

-Check out more lyrics from the album the Sunday Bloody Sunday came from, War which features songs Seconds, New Year's Day and Like A Song.
+Check out more lyrics from the War album which features songs Seconds, New Year's Day and Like A Song and the classic U2 protest song, Sunday Bloody Sunday.